nopara73/ZeroLink/README.md

 ## Abstract

 [Fungibility](https://en.wikipedia.org/wiki/Fungibility) is an essential property of good money.
-Since the invention of [Bitcoin](https://bitcoin.org/bitcoin.pdf) in 2008, numerous fungibility improvements have been proposed, implemented, deployed and used.
-Some of them build on top of Bitcoin, some of them created their own cryptocurrencies.
-Up until now no proposal, including privacy centric altcoins, addressed the privacy issue in its full scale.
-No proposal attempted to offer protections against all the different ways a user's privacy can be breached.
-As a result, it is not possible to transact with cryptocurrencies in a fully anonymous way.
-ZeroLink is the first attempt to do that.
-It evaluates all the research and techniques known to date and combines them in a practical and coherent way.
+Following the invention of [Bitcoin](https://bitcoin.org/bitcoin.pdf) numerous fungibility improvements were proposed.
+However none of them, including Bitcoin incompatible proposals addressed privacy in its full scale.
+ZeroLink is first to offer protections against all the different ways a user's privacy can be breached.
 The scope of ZeroLink is limited to Bitcoin's first layer.
-As long as the Bitcoin network is being used, there will always be need for on-chain privacy.
-Even if an off-chain privacy solution, like the [TumbleBit Payment Hub](https://eprint.iacr.org/2016/575.pdf), [Mimblewimble](https://github.com/ignopeverell/grin) or privacy centric [sidechains](https://elementsproject.org/sidechains/) or [drivechains](http://www.drivechain.info/) become widely adopted, at the end of the day, the entrance and exit transactions will always have to be settled on-chain.
+Even if an off-chain anonymity solution gets widely adopted, ultimately the entrance and exit transactions will always be settled on-chain.
+Therefore there will always be need for on-chain privacy.
-ZeroLink does not alter the Bitcoin protocol, it does not attempt to make every Bitcoin transaction indistinguishable from each other in the name of fungibility.
-Such goal would be unrealistic. **ZeroLink's aim is to completely break all links between a set of coins and another set of coins.**
+Ideal fungibility requires making every Bitcoin transaction indistinguishable from each other, yet it is an unrealistic goal.
+ZeroLink's objective is to break all links between a set of coins and another set of coins.
-Furthermore the authors are fully committed to build a production ready implementation and deploy it, therefore not get stuck in the research phase.
+ZeroLink presents the Wallet Privacy Framework coupled with Chaumian CoinJoin, first introduced in 2013 by Gregory Maxwell.
+A mixing round runs within seconds, its anonimity set can go beyond a single CoinJoin transaction's and its DoS resilience presumes above $1 Bitcoin transaction fee environment.
+It is hoped that ZeroLink will enable the usage of Bitcoin in a fully anonymous way for the first time.

 ## Table Of Contents